ibm-cloud-docs/vpc/vpn-create.md

 `--mode`
     : The mode of the VPN gateway.
 One of: `policy`, `route`.

+`--advertised-cidrs`
+    : IPv4 network range to advertise the address to the remote VPN peer.

+`--local-asn`
+    : Identifies your local network for BGP peering.

 `--resource-group-id`
     : The ID of the resource group.
 This option is mutually exclusive with `--resource-group-name`.